AfonsoCunha22/MLOpsProject/MLOpsProject/reports/end_report/README.md

 >
 > Answer:

 We used 'requirements.txt' and 'requirements_dev.txt' files to manage our project dependencies.
 Whenever we used a new package, we checked its version and included it in the appropriate file.
+This ensured that all everyone was working with the same environment.
 To get a complete copy of our development environment, a new team member would need to follow these steps:
 Create a new virtual environment using: